On this page I go into a bit more detail about some of the projects I’ve been working on.

 Peter Pan (2012 & 2016/17 & 2019):

-I was aerial director on this production which was a transfer from Bristol Old Vic to the National Theatre and then again to the Troubadour Theatre.
+I was aerial director on this production (directed by Sally Cookson). which was a transfer from Bristol Old Vic to the National Theatre and then again to the Troubadour Theatre.
 This show involved almost everyone in the cast being in the air at some point, using a variety of complicated harness work and counterweighting.
 This video is a short glimpse into the rehearsal room at the National Theatre:

 Pirates of the Carabina (2011-15):